Shiocton, Wisconsin: Newton-Blackmour State Trail

 The Newton Blackmour State Trail extends 24 miles from Seymour, WI to New London, WI.
 The trail is used for snowmobiles, snowshoeing, and cross country skiing in winter and hiking, biking and horse back riding in summer.
 The name "Newton-Blackmour" is made up from the four incorporated communities on the trail.

 Transportation

 Airport

 The Shiocton Airport is located within the town of Shiocton.
 It is privately owned and has 2 grass runways.

 Religion

-The village of Shiocton has four churches: Saint Denis Catholic Church, a Roman Catholic Church that is a member of the Catholic Diocese of Green Bay; First Evangelical Lutheran Church, a member of Evangelical Lutheran Church in America; Messiah Evangelical Lutheran Church, a member of the Wisconsin Evangelical Lutheran Synod; and the First Congregational Church.
+The village of Shiocton has four churches: Saint Denis Catholic Church, a Roman Catholic Church that is a member of the Catholic Diocese of Green Bay; First Evangelical Lutheran Church, a member of Evangelical Lutheran Church in America; Messiah Evangelical Lutheran Church, a member of the Wisconsin Evangelical Lutheran Synod; and the Shiocton Bible Church (formerly First Congregational Church).